georgebejinariu/Studen_Project_Allocation/README.md

 Abraham, D.J., Irving, R.W., and Manlove, D.M.
 (2007) Two algorithms for the student-project allocation problem.
 Journal of Discrete Algorithms, 5(1), pp. 73-90. (doi:10.1016/j.jda.2006.03.006)

+Here I implement some recursive versions aiming to obtain an optimal solution of the problem.